pacifics/PassDao/README.md

 - Only the Dao shareholders can decide by vote to allow the transfer of shares.

 - There is no calldata function.
-We use a “withdraw” pattern instead of a “send” pattern for the reward of board meeting fees to tokenholders.
+We use a “withdraw” pattern instead of a “send” pattern for the reward of board meeting fees to share holders.